AlexOberhofer/SDL2-GNUBoy/README.md

 SDL2 GNUboy pre-compiled binaries will be provided with each release.
 The source is also provided on the release page and the binaries can be built from the source or from this repository.

+For bleeding edge SDL2-GNUBoy - build the master branch.
+Some stable versions also have branches to build from if need be.
+Otherwise check the release tab for Windows binaries or build it "the unix way" for linux / bsd / osx.

+v1.2.1 (Coming Soon)
+- Audio Bugfixes (No more popping noise on startup)
+- Audio Interface updates

 v1.2.0

 Thanks to [Ryzee119](https://github.com/Ryzee119) for his contributions!